 This course is an introduction to business office procedures, including telephone management, appointment control, receipt of payment for dental services, completion of third-party reimbursement forms, supply inventory maintenance, data entry for charges and payments, managing recall systems, federal and state guidelines regarding health care providers and operating basic business equipment including the computer.
 Prerequisites: DNTA 1305, 1311, 1315 and 1401.
-Corequisites: DNTA 1241, 1245, 1249, 1353 and 1660.
+Coreguisites: DNTA 1241, 1245, 1249, 1353 and 1660.
 TEC.

-DNTA 1305 - Dental Radiology.
+3-2-2 DNTA 1305 - Dental Radiology.
 This course is an introduction to radiation physics, protection and the operations of radiographic equipment, including exposure, processing and mounting of dental radiographs.
 Co-requisites: DNTA 1311, 1315 and 1401.
 TEC.
 DNTA 1311 - Dental Science.

-This course is an introduction to anatomical systems with emphasis placed on head and neck anatomy.
+3-2-2 This course is an introduction to anatomical systems with emphasis placed on head and neck anatomy.
 The supporting oral structures, embryology of the teeth and tooth nomenclature are covered.
 Topics include the physiology and morphology of the deciduous and the permanent teeth along with basic dental terminology.
 Corequisites: DNTA 1305, 1315 and 1401.
 TEC.

-DNTA 1315 - Chairside Assisting.
+3-2-3 DNTA 1315 - Chairside Assisting.
 This course is an introduction to pre-clinical chairside assisting procedures, instrumentation, infection control, equipment safety and maintenance.

-requisites: DNTA 1305, 1311 and 1401.
+Corequisites: DNTA 1305, 1311 and 1401.
 TEC.
 DNTA 1353 - Dental Assisting Applications.

-This course incorporates comprehensive procedures and applications for the specialties of dentistry.
+3-2-2 This course incorporates comprehensive procedures and applications for the specialties of dentistry.
 Prerequisites: DNTA 1305, 1311, 1315 and 1401.
 Co-requisites: DNTA 1241, 1245, 1249, 1251 and 1660.
 TEC.
 DNTA 1401 - Dental Materials.

-This course introduces the theory and structure, properties and procedures related to dental materials.
+4-3-2 This course introduces the theory and structure, properties and procedures related to dental materials.
 Laboratory safety and universal infection control precautions will be employed.
 Specific safety and universal precaution in the lab will be practiced.
 Co-requisites: DNTA 1305, 1311 and 1315.
 TEC.
 DNTA 1660 - Clinical I--Dental Assistant.

-A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
+6-0-18 A health-related, work-based learning experience that enables the student to apply specialized occupational theory, skills and concepts.
 Direct supervision is provided by the clinical professional.
 This course introduces a method of instruction providing detailed education, training and workplace experience and direct patient/client care, generally at a clinical site.
 Specific detailed learning objectives are developed for each course by the faculty.
 On-site clinical instruction, supervision, evaluation and placement are the responsibility of the college faculty.
 Clinical experiences are unpaid external learning experiences.
 Prerequisites: DNTA 1305, 1311, 1315 and 1401.
 Co-requisites: DNTA 1241, 1245, 1249, 1251 and 1353.
 TEC.

+CRIJ 1306 - DNTA 1251 139